-During these times, it’s good to think about the following:
+During your ‘Strict Focus Days,’ it’s good to think about the following questions:

-- Where in your business could you be focusing more?
+- Where could you be focusing more in your business?

 - Who could you be building better relationships with?